Cluster Algebras and Scattering Diagrams, Part II. Cluster Patterns and Scattering Diagrams: Cluster patterns and separation formulas

 \subsection{Sign-coherence of $C$-matrices and Laurent positivity}

 In the paper \cite{Fomin07} several conjectures on the properties of cluster patterns were proposed.
-Here we recall especially two (three, precisely speaking) conjectures among them, which are the theme of this article.
+Here we recall especially two (three, precisely speaking) conjectures among them, which are the theme of this part.

 Let $\bfC$ and $\bfF$ be the $C$- and $F$-patterns of any cluster pattern $\bfSigma$ with a given initial point $t_0\in \bbT_n$.